oracle/odpi/doc/src/public_structs/dpiSubscrMessage.rst

     Specifies a pointer to an array of :ref:`dpiSubscrMessageTable<dpiSubscrMessageTable>` structures representing
     the list of tables that were modified and generated this notification.
-This value will be NULL if the value of the :member:`dpiSubscrMessage.eventType` member is not equal to DPI_EVENT_OBJCHANGE.
+This value is only populated when the value of the :member:`~dpiSubscrMessage.eventType` member is set to DPI_EVENT_OBJCHANGE.

 .. member:: uint32_t dpiSubscrMessage.numTables

-    Specifies the number of structures available in the :member:`dpiSubscrMessage.tables` member.
+    Specifies the number of structures available in the :member:`~dpiSubscrMessage.tables` member.

 .. member:: dpiSubscrMessageQuery \* dpiSubscrMessage.queries

     Specifies a pointer to an array of :ref:`dpiSubscrMessageQuery<dpiSubscrMessageQuery>` structures representing
     the list of queries that were modified and generated this notification.
-    This value will be NULL if the value of the :member:`dpiSubscrMessage.eventType` member is not equal to
+    This value is only populated when the value of the :member:`~dpiSubscrMessage.eventType` member is set to
     DPI_EVENT_QUERYCHANGE.

 .. member:: uint32_t dpiSubscrMessage.numQueries

-    Specifies the number of structures available in the :member:`dpiSubscrMessage.queries` member.
+    Specifies the number of structures available in the :member:`~dpiSubscrMessage.queries` member.

 .. member:: dpiErrorInfo \* dpiSubscrMessage.errorInfo

     Specifies a pointer to a :ref:`dpiErrorInfo<dpiErrorInfo>` structure.
 This value will be NULL if no error has taken place.
-If this value is not NULL the other members in this structure may not contain valid values.
+If this value is not NULL the other members in this structure will not be populated.

 .. member:: const void \* dpiSubscrMessage.txId

     Specifies the id of the transaction which generated the notification, as a series of bytes.
+This value is not populated when the :member:`~dpiSubscrMessage.eventType` member is set to the values DPI_EVENT_AQ or DPI_EVENT_DEREG.

 .. member:: uint32_t dpiSubscrMessage.txIdLength

+    Specifies the length of the :member:`~dpiSubscrMessage.txId` member, in bytes.

+.. member:: const char \* dpiSubscrMessage.queueName

+    Specifies the name of the queue which has messages available to dequeue, as a byte string in the encoding used for CHAR data.
+This value is only populated when the :member:`~dpiSubscrMessage.eventType` member is set to the value DPI_EVENT_AQ.

+.. member:: uint32_t dpiSubscrMessage.queueNameLength

-    Specifies the length of the :member:`dpiSubscrMessage.txId` member, in bytes.
+    Specifies the length of the :member:`~dpiSubscrMessage.queueName` member, in bytes.

+.. member:: const char \* dpiSubscrMessage.consumerName

+    Specifies the consumer name of the queue which has messages available to dequeue, as a byte string in the encoding used for CHAR data.
+This value is only populated when the :member:`~dpiSubscrMessage.eventType` member is set to the value DPI_EVENT_AQ.
+It is also only populated if the queue that has messages to dequeue is a multi-consumer queue.

+.. member:: uint32_t dpiSubscrMessage.consumerNameLength

+    Specifies the length of the :member:`~dpiSubscrMessage.consumerName`
+    member, in bytes.